 A huge advantage of the tour (rather than riding the El and doing it yourself) is the insider info your tour guide provides.
 We learned where to look for murals that played off of eachother, how neighbors contributed to Steve’s creations, and how current events influenced the work.
 I also loved learning how Steve tried to make the proclamations match the type of building it was being painted on (see that ravioli looking thing a few photos up?
 It’s actually a Jamaican beef patty – painted on a Jamaican restaurant).
 Since the murals are pretty old at this point, they’re working on restoring some of them now, but there are ones that are pretty faded.

 The site says the tour takes 90 minutes, but ours was definitely over two hours, as your stops are totally dependent on when the train comes. *insert funny joke about how Septa is always late here* 🙂 Our tour guide always had a new tidbit to tell us, so it didn’t feel like we were waiting around.
-When you wrap up, you can ride the El all the way back and get off whereever you want (may I suggest a nice lunch at Little Nonna’s, perhaps?).
+When you wrap up, you can ride the El all the way back and get off wherever you want (may I suggest a nice lunch at Little Nonna’s, perhaps?).

 The tours run Saturdays at 10:30am and Sundays at 1pm.
 Tickets are $23 each (including the Septa token!) and you may be able to buy through Septa for a discount if you have a TransPass.